 Birthdays: July 14 - Fr.
-Bill (Happy 75th, Fr.
+Bill (Happy 76th, Fr.
 Bill!)
 Anniversaries: Dwight & Emily Jacobi - July 9 +Fr.
 Bob - July 20 (Priestly ordination, 2003) +Fr.
 Carl - July 28 (Episcopal consecration, 1995) Congratulations and Best Wishes to all on your special day!

-Quarterly Healing Service: We will celebrate our Quarterly Healing Service on Sunday, July 7, 2024, during the celebration of the liturgy.
+Quarterly Healing Service: We will celebrate our Quarterly Healing Service on Sunday, July 6, 2025, during the celebration of the liturgy.
 All are welcome to receive the sacrament.
-Mark Your Calendars!
-2024 Synod - November 1-3, 2024: This year's Synod/Retreat is scheduled to be held at Mercy Retreat and Conference Center in St. Louis, Missouri, from Friday afternoon, November 1, 2024, through noon on Sunday, November 3, 2024.
-More details will follow in the coming months.
 Bulletin Insert (page 3): We continue "getting to know the church, its practices and other pressing issues" with Bulletin Inserts for the Liturgical Life of the Parish.
 The short bulletin inserts provided in this resource cover a variety of liturgy-related topics that aim to assist the parish in the liturgical formation of the assembly.
 The author, Fr.
 Paul Turner, provides short catechesis on a wide variety of topics to help the reader gain a better understanding of the "what, how, and why" of the liturgy.
 Each insert is designed to help the reader engage the liturgy and manifest it in their lives.
 Fr.
 Paul Turner is pastor of the Cathedral of the Immaculate Conception in Kansas City, Missouri, and director of the Office of Divine Worship for the Diocese of Kansas City-St. Joseph.
 He holds a doctorate in sacred theology from the Pontifical University of Sant'Anselmo in Rome.
 This month, we learn about the liturgical season of "Ordinary Time" which is not only the current season of the year, but also the longest season of the liturgical year.
 Masses on Facebook Live!
 Just a reminder...we are now able to livestream our Sunday masses on our Chapel Facebook page.
 If you are unable to attend in person, join us virtually...we would love to "see" you!
 You do not have to have a Facebook account to join us.
 Just go to our Facebook page www.facebook.com/ssppECCUSA at 2:00 PM (Central Time) on Sunday afternoons.